 Design Limitations to LID: Observing the Site Conditions that Lead to Stormwater Bypass

 Many types of LID features, such as bioretention, rely on infiltration for stormwater treatment.
-Under certain conditions, stormwater cannot infiltrate quickly enough and will pond on the bioretention surface, and will either enter an overflow system or bypass the system entirely.
+Under certain conditions, however, stormwater cannot infiltrate quickly enough.
+It will pond on the bioretention surface, and will either enter an overflow system or bypass the system entirely.

-Understanding the types of events that produce bypass, and the impact bypass has on water quality and quantity performance is vital for planning and designing LIDs.
+Understanding what types of events produce bypass, and the resulting impact on water quality and quantity performance, is vital for planning and designing LIDs.

-1. Assess the factors that lead to overflow and bypass during precipitation events for bioretention systems, including total precipitation depth, precipitation intensity, and antecedent conditions.
+1. Assess the factors that lead to overflow and bypass during precipitation events for bioretention systems, including total precipitation depth, precipitation intensity and antecedent conditions

-2. Review the impact of bypass and overflow events on the water quality performance of bioretention systems.
+2. Review the impact of bypass and overflow events on the water quality performance of bioretention systems

-3. Lessons learned: Approaches to collecting performance data from infiltration and volume storage features in winter months.
+3. Lessons learned: Approaches to collecting performance data from infiltration and volume storage features in winter months

 ABOUT THE PRESENTERS

-Prior to joining CVC in early 2015, Alex completed his M.Sc. at McMaster University focusing on groundwater-stream interaction and worked for the Canadian Environmental Assessment Agency.
+Prior to joining CVC in early 2015, Alex completed his M.Sc. at McMaster University, focusing on groundwater-stream interaction, and worked for the Canadian Environmental Assessment Agency.

-Chantalle conducts low impact development (LID) performance monitoring activities.
-She uses various types of monitoring techniques and equipment, as well as various data analysis approaches, to address compliance and performance questions surrounding LID practices.
+Chantalle conducts low impact development (LID) performance monitoring activities, using various types of monitoring techniques and equipment, as well as various data analysis approaches, to address compliance and performance questions surrounding LID practices.

 She is a Master of Environmental Science graduate from the University of Toronto.